 Angkor Wat; Banteay Srie

 Our destination this morning is Angkor Wat, the jewel in the great Angkor crown, the world’s largest religious building, and Southeast Asia’s premier sight.
 Our guide will interpret its long bas relief galleries, distinctive corncob prangs, and concentric walls and moats: which together constitute a metaphor for the Buddhist cosmos.
 Lunch is Khmer style in a local restaurant in the forest.
-Enjoy a spread of great local food followed by a nap lazing in a hammock or chat with the Cambodians dining there.
 In the afternoon we’ll head to Banteay Srie, a small but intricately carved temple complex considered to be the jewel of Khmer architecture.
 Additionally, the journey to and from Srie affords opportunities to see village life.

 Day 3 Siem Reap 3/4